45 Truly Fun Things To Do In California

 Head to Pismo Beach

-Off the California Coast, about 15 minutes drive inland from Pismo Beach there is San Luis Obispo, a sun-drenched city (it enjoys a whopping 315 days of sunshine per year!) with a lovely historic center.
+Off the California Coast, about 15 minutes drive inland from Pismo Beach, is San Luis Obispo, a sun-drenched city (it enjoys a whopping 315 days of sunshine per year!) with a lovely historic center.

 Explore Sequoia and Kings Canyon National Parks